 Step One: Informal Appeal

 - An informal appeal is the first step in the appeal process.
 The person appealing the property value will need to contact the Tax Department and request an appeal form or file online.
-The informal appeal must be competed and returned within the stated time.
+The informal appeal must be completed and returned within the stated time.
 The appeal should include information to support the property owner’s opinion of value.

 - Once the appeal is received, a tax department appraiser will review all submitted information, area property values, and recent comparable sales.